OfficeDev/office-js-docs-pr/docs/includes/word-tutorial-content-control.md

 2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by all the hosts where Office Add-ins can run.
 3. Run the command `npm start` to start a web server running on localhost.
 4. Reload the task pane by closing it, and then on the **Home** menu, select **Show Taskpane** to reopen the add-in.
-5. In the taskpane, choose **Insert Paragraph** to ensure that there is a paragraph with "Office 365" at the top of the document.
+5. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph with "Office 365" at the top of the document.
 6. Select the phrase "Office 365" in the paragraph you just added, and then choose the **Create Content Control** button.
 Note that the phrase is wrapped in tags labelled "Service Name".
 7. Choose the **Rename Service** button and note that the text of the content control changes to "Fabrikam Online Productivity Suite".